drduh/macOS-Security-and-Privacy-Guide/README.md

 [google/santa](https://github.com/google/santa/) is a security software developed for Google's corporate Macintosh fleet and open sourced.

-> Santa is a binary whitelisting/blacklisting system for macOS.
-It consists of a kernel extension that monitors for executions, a userland daemon that makes execution decisions based on the contents of a SQLite database, a GUI agent that notifies the user in case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.
+> Santa is a binary and file access authorization system for macOS.
+It consists of a system extension that monitors for executions, a daemon that makes execution decisions based on the contents of a local database, a GUI agent that notifies the user in case of a block decision and a command-line utility for managing the system and synchronizing the database with a server.

 Santa uses the [Kernel Authorization API](https://developer.apple.com/library/content/technotes/tn2127/_index.html) to monitor and allow/disallow binaries from executing in the kernel.
 Binaries can be white- or black-listed by unique hash or signing developer certificate.
 Santa can be used to only allow trusted code execution, or to blacklist known malware from executing on a Mac, similar to Bit9 software for Windows.